New Search

 Can Orange County Home Care Help Seniors Embrace Assistive Technology?

 Seniors in California are inundated with an explosion of high tech products aimed at improving their safety and independence and enhancing their lives.
-By pressing a few buttons, they can instantly visit by video with friends and family through Skype, wear a bracelet that connects with emergency personnel when assistance is needed, and even be […]
+By pressing a few buttons, they can instantly visit by video with friends and family through FaceTime, wear a bracelet that connects with emergency personnel when assistance is needed, and even be […]

 128